The Riley-Smith Hall Charity

 Susan Cole – Sue has worked at Tadcaster Grammar School for 34 years and still enjoys her job there on a part time basis.
 She joined Tadcaster Amateur Operatic Society (now known as Tadcaster Theatre Company) in 1996 and first performed on the stage at the Riley-Smith Hall in My Fair Lady.
 She is still connected to Tadcaster Theatre Company in the role of Treasurer.
 For this reason and the persuasive ability of Christine and Ian Bleasby she joined the group of Trustees to help keep the Riley-Smith Hall as a going concern for the people of Tadcaster and surrounding area.

 Christian Horton (Chairman) – Christian brings a useful mix of skills to the Riley-Smith Hall, from his professional work in marketing and design, to a free time interest in music and performance.
-He first set foot upon the stage at the Riley-Smith Hall while playing at a brass band contest around 25 years ago.
-Several years later he returned to Tadcaster and volunteered as Secretary for the hall for 3 years.
+He first set foot upon the stage at the Riley-Smith Hall while playing at a brass band contest around 30 years ago.
+Several years later he returned to Tadcaster and joined the Board as a Trustee.
 He was delighted to be nominated for Chair in 2015, enabling him to work with all the Charity Trustees to continue the worthy programme of improvements at the hall which are appreciated by so many people from Tadcaster and further afield.

 The stated objects for which the charitable company was established are: